Capillary/ecom-api-document/source/includes/_order.md

-merchantId* | string | Unique GUID of the merchant shipmentId | long | New shipment id that you want to update with aWBNumber | string | New AWB number that you want to update with islabelReady | enum | Specify `true` if the shipment label is ready, else specify `false`.
-You will get an option to download the shipment label as PDF if available userId | string | Logged in user id of the CP who is updating shipment details providerId | int | Unique id of the shipment provider dispatchLabelContentType | |
+merchantId* | string | Unique GUID of the merchant shipmentId | long | New shipment id that you want to update with aWBNumber | string | New AWB number that you want to update with islabelReady | enum | Specify `true` only if the merchant uses invoice or dispatch note and the the label is ready, else specify `false`.
+You will get an option to download the shipment label as PDF if available userId | string | Logged in user id of the CP who is updating shipment details providerId | int | Unique id of the shipment provider externalInvoiceNumber | string | Specify the invoice number of the shipment dispatchLabelContentType | |

 <aside class="notice"> Provide at least one of the above parameters that you want to update. </aside>